Package of essentials for addressing violence against women

 UN Women provides knowledge-based policy and programming guidance to a diverse array of stakeholders at international, regional and country levels often partnering with other UN agencies and stakeholders.
 UN Women’s work is broadly focused on a comprehensive approach to ending violence against women and girls that addresses legislation and policies, prevention, services for survivors, research and data.

-The briefs included in this package aim to summarize in a concise and friendly way, for advocates, programmers and policy makers, the essential strategies for addressing violence against women in general, for preventing violence and providing services to survivors in particular.
+The briefs included in this package aim to summarize in a concise and friendly way, for advocates, programmers and policy makers, the essential strategies for addressing violence against women.
+In addition to the general strategies, individual briefs have been developed with specific focus areas, including: prevention, services, the world of work, sports and media.
 The last brief includes a compilation of resources developed by UN Women and partners to end violence against women and girls.